jfranco1701/STEM-Capstone-2019/Stem-ecosystem.md

 For this project, the initial thoughts we had are choosing a good framework that stands for the long term.
 Upon the qualification and knowledge of the team members, we decided to develop a secure Django framework on the backend which supports PostgreSQL database.
 Since we have the different type of users such as parents, teachers, counselors, and kids we are thinking of having different user interface based on the user.
 For example, to the kid’s user interface we are thinking of using animations to create interest for the kids in enrolling to the camps and community programs.

+Since this web application is being developed in a cybersecurity capstone course, security will be an important consideration in its design and implementation.
+This will include features such as the validation and sanitation of input data and the use of session or token-based authentication.
+Regulatory requirements will also be considered during its design.
+One example would be ensuring student data is kept private as required by the Family Educational Rights and Privacy Act (FERPA).

 **Qualifications**:

 * Mounika Chowdary Addagada is a Cybersecurity major attending the University of Nebraska at Omaha.
 She has intermediate knowledge of developing secure web application, along with an expertise in many other languages such as Django, Ember, Docker, SQL and intermediate level of experience with Angular JS.
 She also has the 3 year of working experience in a professional environment.
 She is interested in AWS Cloud and so now she is preparing for the AWS Cloud Practitioner certification.